kubernetes/enhancements/keps/sig-node/compute-device-assignment.md

 // node resources consumed by pods and containers on the node service PodResources {
     rpc List(ListPodResourcesRequest) returns (ListPodResourcesResponse) {}
-    rpc ListAndWatch(ListPodResourcesRequest) returns (stream ListPodResourcesResponse) {}
+    rpc Watch(WatchPodResourcesRequest) returns (stream WatchPodResourcesResponse) {}
 }

 // ListPodResourcesRequest is the request made to the PodResources service message ListPodResourcesRequest {}

-// ListPodResourcesResponse is the response returned by List and ListAndWatch functions message ListPodResourcesResponse {
+// ListPodResourcesResponse is the response returned by List function message ListPodResourcesResponse {
     repeated PodResources pod_resources = 1;
+}

+// WatchPodResourcesRequest is the request made to the Watch PodResourcesLister service message WatchPodResourcesRequest {}

+enum WatchPodAction {
+    UPDATED = 0;
+    DELETED = 1;
+    ADDED = 2;
+}

+// WatchPodResourcesResponse is the response returned by Watch function message WatchPodResourcesResponse {
+    WatchPodAction action = 1;
+    repeated PodResources pod_resources = 2;
 }

 // PodResources contains information about the node resources assigned to a pod